 What made us decide to do this??

-So what led us to take the plunge and leave our beloved 2,500 sq. ft. house and amazing neighbors and friends for a year to travel in a 400 sq. ft.
+So what led us to take the plunge and leave our beloved 2,500 sq. ft. house and amazing neighbors and friends to travel in a 400 sq. ft.
 RV??

 Well … A lot of things.